shakfu/py-js/README.md

 ## Preface

 This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for Max/MSP.
-It then evolved into an umbrella project for exploring different ways of using python3 in max.
+It then evolved into an umbrella project for exploring different ways of using python3 in Max/MSP.

 Along the way, a number of externals have been developed for use in a live Max environment: